1915 New Orleans hurricane: Gulf of Mexico and Louisiana

 Combined with powerful waves, the winds resulted in the sinking of four small steamers at the Port of New Orleans, in addition to several coal barges.
 A number of other steamers and small craft were blown from bayous and bays onto dry land.
 The winds also caused widespread power outages, cutting telecommunications to and from the city, and putting over 8000 telephones out of commission.
 Electric lighting was also disabled by the storm following the failure of city's power station.
 Damage to city-owned property in New Orleans was appraised at nearly US$500,000, though the total amount of damage to all public and private property in the city was estimated to have been at least ten times greater at US$5 million.
 Damage to shipping along the Mississippi River in and around New Orleans was estimated at US$1.75 million.
 Following the storm's passage, rail service to New Orleans was suspended.

 Roofs were blown off buildings and the Presbytère on Jackson Square lost its cupola.
 The clock on St. Louis Cathedral stopped at 5:50pm, the height of the storm.
 The hurricane damaged the Times-Picayune building, hampering newspaper production.
 More church steeples in the city were blown down or significantly damaged than remained intact.

-First Presbyterian Church on Lafayette Square, destroyed by the great hurricane of 1915, collapsing at 5:02pm.
+First Presbyterian Church on Lafayette Square was destroyed by the great hurricane of 1915, collapsing at 5:02 pm.

 The hurricane also caused significant damage in areas around New Orleans, including the destruction of 90% of buildings destroyed along Lake Pontchartrain.
 Only one house remained standing in Leeville, Louisiana; similar destruction occurred between Golden Meadow, Louisiana and Cut Off, Louisiana, where 100 houses were demolished.
+In Morgan City, Louisiana, winds of 75 mph blew down wires and crippled communication.
+The total damage to infrastructure in areas surrounding New Orleans was estimated at US$6.5 million.
+The heaviest rain fell within an area 25 mi east of the center, though heavy rainfall occurred throughout the eastern half of the tropical cyclone as it moved inland.